pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

 (`88% on 14K models <https://github.com/pytorch/pytorch/issues/93667#issuecomment-1601171596>`_),
 better programmability, and a simplified UX.

-Exportable by `torch._export.export` is a prerequisite to use the flow, you can find what are the constructs that's supported in `Export DB <https://pytorch.org/docs/main/generated/exportdb/index.html>`_.
+Exportable by `torch.export.export` is a prerequisite to use the flow, you can find what are the constructs that's supported in `Export DB <https://pytorch.org/docs/main/generated/exportdb/index.html>`_.

 The high level architecture of quantization 2.0 with quantizer could look like